 Comparing bias light LED Quality

-First, let me just say that this is not a fair comparison.
+First, let me just say that this is not a an apples-to-apples comparison.

 I tested a Lumadoodle a few years ago and assumed, as with a lot of technology, that there would have been incremental improvements since then.
 In actuality, the CRI (color rendering index) is still very low even though LED technology has advanced significantly over the last 5 years.